cyberark/conjur-api-java/CONTRIBUTING.md

-# Contributing to the Conjur API for Java
+# Contributing to the Secrets Manager API for Java

 For general contribution and community guidelines, please see the [community repo](https://github.com/cyberark/community).